stencillogic/async_logger/README.md

 ![Rust](https://github.com/stencillogic/async_logger/workflows/Rust/badge.svg)

-Asyncronous logger allows writing arbitrary u8 slices to a memory buffer, that then processed by a writer in it's own thread.
+Asynchronous logger allows writing arbitrary u8 slices to a memory buffer, that then processed by a writer in it's own thread.
 See [crate documentation](https://docs.rs/async_logger/) for more info.

 ## Intro

-`AsyncLoggerNB` is implementation of asyncronous logger that allows writing arbitrary `u8` slices to a memory buffer, and then send the buffer to a writer.
+`AsyncLoggerNB` is implementation of asynchronous logger that allows writing arbitrary `u8` slices to a memory buffer, and then send the buffer to a writer.

 NB at the end of `AsyncLoggerNB` stands for non-blocking.
 Implementation allows adding messages to a buffer without locking